maxonthegit/PPspliT/README.md

 objects.
 * VBA has some sparse bugs here and there, which allow limited or no access to shape properties.
 I needed to work these around to my best.

-* Effects on text boxes are especially tricky to apply, because text boxes may have the text auto-fit feature enabled.
-This is very important to consider, because paragraphs that have not appeared yet still need to consume room in the text box, or the auto-fit will mess up text alignment.
-I couldn't find an always-working way to map the fitted font size on an actual font size, therefore this has been implemented with some workarounds.
+* Effects on text frames are especially tricky to apply, because these frames may have the text auto-fit feature enabled.
+Paragraphs that have not appeared yet still need to consume room in the text box, or the auto-fit will adjust font size to fit just the visible text.
+I couldn't find an always-working way to retrieve the actual font size used by PowerPoint after auto-fitting, therefore this has been implemented with some workarounds.
-* Each animation step requires creating a new slide, which is unavoidably time consuming.
+* Each animation step requires creating a new slide, which is time consuming.
 * Shape properties (e.g., depth, text attributes, etc.) must be matched between different slides.
-Due to the smart paste features of PowerPoint, a simple copy&paste cycle is not always enough to this purpose.
+Part of this process relies on native copy-pasting.
+However, due to the smart paste features of PowerPoint, a simple copy&paste cycle is not always enough to this purpose.
 * For each slide, all the shapes that are supposed to appear later on by means of an entry effect must be preliminarly removed.

-**Notice**: running the add-in will modify your presentation.
-Even though it is generally possible to revert the changes using the undo feature (Ctrl+Z), it is strongly advised to work on a copy of the original slide deck to avoid losing your work by accidentally overwriting it with the split presentation.

 ----